lueenavarro/attendance-tracker/README.md

 - Upload the code from'RFIDTracker/rfidTracker.ino' to the Arduino.

 ## Running the project
-- Run the project. type `node driver.js`.
+- Type `node driver.js`.
 If everything goes smoothly, the UID of each RFID tapped to the device is automatically uploaded to the database with corresponding timestamp.<br><br>
 Sample<br>
 ![sample](screenshots/sample.jpg)